 - Disgruntled employees and/or friends.

 We’ve all had to deal with the majority of the above list at one time or the others.
 For those of you involved in the above – please find a different site to conduct your business.
-We’ll discuss legitimate reasons for, and ways to, find someone’s email address.
+Here, we’ll discuss legitimate reasons for locating someone’s email address.

 Legitimate Reasons for Needing Someone’s Email Address